jkulawik/blog/_drafts/discord-alternative.md

 tags: [software]
 ---

-Come with me on the fruitless journey of trying to find a free and open Discord alternative, preferably with the option of Self-hosting.
+Come with me on the fruitless journey of trying to find a Discord alternative.
+Preferably free and open source; otherwise the option of self-hosting is welcome.
+I mostly use Discord for interacting with small groups of friends and briefly interacting with larger communities, which are the use-cases I will be evaluating the apps here.

-The rationale for this is as follows:
+The rationale for moving away from Discord is as follows:
-* Discord can do what it wants with our data, and it already shows its mindset by not letting you bulk delete your messages while it refuses to delete them along with your account (deleting your account only anonymizes your account, while its message history remains)
+* Discord can do what it wants with our data, and it already shows its mindset by not letting you bulk delete your messages and refusing to delete them along with your account (deleting your account only anonymizes your account, while its message history remains)
-* Discord has existed for almost 10 years and will be ramping up its monetization schemes sooner rather than later.
+* Discord has existed for almost 10 years and will be ramping up its monetization sooner rather than later.
 Just recently it was announced that the app would start integrating ads, although this has been fairly limited so far.
+* There have been talks of Discord getting sold off to Microsoft in the past
-* Honestly I don't want to pay a decent chunk of money to be able to use custom emojis anywhere I want, or in order to raise their limit per server.
+* Honestly I don't want to pay a decent chunk of money to be able to use custom emojis anywhere I want, or in order to raise their limit

-Challenges:
+In other words, my search stems from future-proofing, data privacy paranoia and annoyance with emoji limitations.

+Finding an alternative to the powerhouse that Discord is comes with a set of tough challenges:
 * Convincing other users to start using something else, but that's a whole other can of worms.
-* Discord has a large feature set and quite often *something* will be missing from the alternatives.
+* Discord has a large set of features and usually *something* will be missing from the alternatives.
-Some notable ones that I realized I took for granted:
+Some notable features that I realized I took for granted:
   * Screen sharing
   * The reply feature (i.e. indicate which message you're replying to)
-  * Rich presence; I mostly post YouTube and Twitter links, YouTube often embeds well, but other stuff not so often.
+  * Rich presence (i.e. embedding thumbnails and blurbs from links).
+  YouTube embeds well in most apps, but other stuff not as often (e.g. tweets).
-* How good the mobile versions of the apps are, if there is one at all
+* How good the mobile versions of the apps are, if there is one at all.
+This is however the last thing I consider, as most apps fail other basic criteria
 * Privacy and accessibility are usually a trade-off.
 Apps with self-hosting tend to be business oriented and apps which offer free registration vary with their privacy, which often cannot be easily discerned.

-* ~~Many of the open apps share a different approach to channel organisation where you have to subscribe to specific channels rather than seeing them all by default.
-While in itself this can be a benefit (pick what you want instead of muting everyhing you don't), it can diminish the sense of community by putting users into bubbles.
-Additionally, it is sometimes implemented in a way that mixes channels of different servers in one list, making for a messy experience.~~

 ---
 ## Texting apps